-As a pack you will need to select at least six additional programs from the specialty programs, the pack run activities, or extras.
+Many activities will be scheduled for you, however, the pack can select additional programs from the specialty programs, the pack run activities, or extras.

 Trailblazers

 (Arrow of Light Scouts only)

 The Trailblazer program is a special program only Arrow of Light Scouts may participate.
 This program is designed to give these scouts an awesome adventure during their final year at Camp Carpenter before moving on to Scouts BSA.
 This program is a day long program and these scouts will not be with the pack during their scheduled day at Trailblazers.
 The activities will prepare them for Scouts BSA and the memories from the program will carry them into Scouts BSA.